intuit/benten/README.md

 cd benten-starter
 vi src/main/resources/benten.properties
 ```
-In line #16 change `benten.jira.baseurl` url to point to your own jira instance instead of the local host.
+In line #16 change `benten.jira.baseurl` url to point to your own jira instance instead of the localhost.
 Also change `benten.jira.username` and `benten.jira.password` accordingly.
 BenTen uses these credentials to connect to Jira.
 Save the changes.

 ```sh
 cd benten-starter